LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/Relaxation.rst

    Sets the nonlinear solver residual tolerance to use when solving :eq:`ARKODE_RELAX_NLS`.

-   If the residual or solution tolerance (see :c:func:`ERKStepSetRelaxMaxIter`) is not reached within the maximum number of  iterations (determined by :c:func:`ERKStepSetRelaxMaxIters`), the step will be repeated with a smaller step size (determined by :c:func:`ERKStepSetRelaxEtaFail`).
+   If the residual or solution tolerance (see :c:func:`ERKStepSetRelaxMaxIters`) is not reached within the maximum number of  iterations (determined by :c:func:`ERKStepSetRelaxMaxIters`), the step will be repeated with a smaller step size (determined by :c:func:`ERKStepSetRelaxEtaFail`).